 - Collaboration: Demonstrates excellence in collaborating or forming partnerships between population health scientists and community groups, policymakers, or practitioners in designing, conducting, and/or interpreting research, so as to provide actionable solutions to improve population health or advancement of health equity.
 Collaborations are mutually beneficial and provide meaningful roles to all partners in the design, implementation, and evaluation of activities.

 - Communication: Effectively communicates research findings with high significance for health or health equity (includes social and traditional media).
 Demonstrates excellence in synthesizing scientific content and in disseminating evidence from population health science on topical issues in health or health equity to practice/policy audiences

 - Impact: Demonstrates evidence of impact on practice or policy that should yield community or population health or health equity improvement

 The award will be given to at least one population health scientist or practitioner who must be a member of IAPHS – either to that individual or on behalf of the organization.
 Awardees may hold academic or nonacademic positions.
 For awards recognizing collaborations, the award will be made jointly to the scientist(s) and the collaborating group or individuals.

-- Applicants may self-nominate OR be nominated by another person.
+Applicants may self-nominate OR be nominated by another person.

-- The application will contain the following information:
+The application will contain the following information:

-- Brief description of the work (describe the issue being addressed, the initiative, and roles and contributions of each nominee) – 2000 characters
+- Description of the work (describe the issue being addressed, the initiative, and major goals and/or accomplishments, including how the effort advances population health equity and policy/systems/environmental change) – 2500 characters